-The central zone is supplied from Roskill and Penrose CXPs.
+The central zone is supplied from Roskill and Penrose GXPs.
 Roskill GXP has a 110 kV node and a 22 kV node.
 From the Roskill 110 kV node two Vector owned 110 kV underground cables connect to two 110 kV/22 kV transformers at Kingsland zone substation.
 From the Vector 22 kV node at Kingsland, three zone substations are supplied namely, Chevalier, Kingsland itself and Ponsonby.

 The Mt Roskill GXP 22 kV node supplies six zone substations, namely Avondale, Hillsborough, Mt Albert, Sandringham, Balmoral and White Swan as well as the Waterview tunnel.
 The customer base in these areas is largely residential, with industrial customers in the White Swan area.
 Kingsland, Mt Albert, and Chevalier are undergoing extensive urbanisation with many high-rise apartments being constructed and planned.
 A number of areas especially around train stations, have been identified in the Auckland Unitary Plan for high-rise intensification that will further drive load demand.
+A large tract of land that previously formed part of Te Pukenga (Unitec) will be converted to high density housing.

 Penrose GXP has a 33 kV node and 22 kV node.
 Thirteen zone substations are supplied at 33 kV and two are supplied at 22 kV.
 The customer base in this area is a mix of residential, commercial, and industrial.
-The industrial customer base in the Penrose area includes some large industrial customers.
+The industrial customer base in the Penrose area includes some of Auckland's largest industrial customers.
 It is Vector's largest planning area by demand.